 - 1/2 teaspoon baking powder

-- 1/4 cup + 2 tablespoons half & half or heavy cream
+- 1/4 cup + 2 tablespoons half-and-half or heavy cream

 - 3 tablespoons unsalted butter, melted and cooled